yahikii/mac-config/README.md

 </details>

 ### Customizing the Brew File
-For more informations, see brew.md
+For more informations, see [Brew Config documentation](/mac-config/brew-config.md).

 ## Getting Started
 Clone the repository: